 South Africa's Economic Shift Could Halt Interest Rate Hikes — Here's Why — Politics Governance

-politics-governance · South Africa's Economic Shift Could Halt Interest Rate Hikes — Here's Why
+Politics & Governance · South Africa's Economic Shift Could Halt Interest Rate Hikes — Here's Why

 Governor Lesetja Kganyago of the South African Reserve Bank has hinted that a significant drop in inflation could lead to a reevaluation of the current rate hike strategy.
 With inflation pressures potentially easing, businesses might see a reprieve from rising borrowing costs, which have stifled expansion efforts.